Final report for ENC22-219

 Help farmers speak effectively to the media and in presentations

-The first media and presentation training held on 11/2/23 trained five horticulture farmers to speak about their operations and goals successfully to the media as well as in presentations to a broad constituency.
+Throughout the course of this project, PFI held 5 media and presentation trainings.
+A total of 27 farmers received training on how to speak about their operations and goals successfully to the media as well as in presentations to a broad constituency.
 Farmers learned the history of media, the role it has in our lives, and practical strategies to prepare for effective media interactions.
 They had the opportunity to practice in different mediums, including in front of the camera.

 PFI staff will gain knowledge about agriculture in the Midwest that they can apply to their day to day work to better serve PFI's farmer-members.